prezly/slate/packages/slate-lists/README.md

  */
 setListType(editor: Editor, listType: string) => void

+/**
+ * Collapses the current selection (by removing everything in it) and if the cursor
+ * ends up in a "list-item" node, it will break that "list-item" into 2 nodes, splitting
+ * the text at the cursor location.
+ */
 splitListItem(editor: Editor) => void

+/**
+ * Unwraps all "list-items" in the current selection.
+ * No list be left in the current selection.
+ */
 unwrapList(editor: Editor) => void

+/**
+ * All nodes matching options.wrappableTypes in the current selection
+ * will be converted to "list-items" and wrapped in "lists".
+ */
 wrapInList(editor: Editor, listType: string) => void
 ```